A review of Velassaru Maldives, a relax and chic island ideal for perfect Maldives holidays

 - Wifi is free and worked pretty well around the island

-We loved returning to Velassaru and are delighted that we did.
+We loved returning to Velassaru Maldives and are delighted that we did – it was the perfect setting for a great Maldives holiday.
 The hotel is great and had everything we needed and more.
 Also, as it is close to Male, speedboat transfers are included for Sovereign guests and only takes 30 minutes or so.

-Would we go back?
+Would we go back to Velassaru Maldives?
 Any day.
 I love how chic yet understated the island felt and how happy everyone that worked there seemed to be.
 And of course the other guests.

 Until the next time